Registering Names and Armory

 DO NOT:

-• send cash: Fees must be paid by check or money order.
+• send cash: Fees must be paid by check or money order or invoiced through PayPal.

 • ask a herald at a consult table to convert your cash into a check: they are not allowed to do so.
 You may, however, ask someone not associated with a consult table.